Nava-Labs/crosslink-sdk/README.md

 ## Installation

-To get started with the CrossLink SDK, you can install it via npm:
+To get started with the OpenCCIP SDK, you can install it via npm:

 `
-npm install crosslink-sdk
+npm install openccip-sdk
 `
 or
-`yarn add crosslink-sdk
+`yarn add openccip-sdk
 `

 ### Functions